8o5/8o5/README.md

 # 👋 hi!
-my name is nic, catch me on [anilist](https://anilist.co/user/nic/)
+my name is nic. i enjoy graphic design and write a little bit of code.

 ### 📌 experience
 - **4+ years** of graphic design